 All surgeries leave scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
+Although good wound healing after a surgical procedure is expected, this surgery will result in long, prominent scars that are permanent.
+Abnormal scars may occur within the skin and deeper tissues.
 Scars may be unattractive and of a different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
-Scars may be asymmetrical (appear different on the right and left side of the body).
+Scars may be asymmetrical (appear different on the right and left sides of the body).
 There is a possibility of visible marks in the skin from sutures.
-In some cases, scars may require surgical revision or treatment.
+These scars may become raised, red, or discolored in the first few